Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Introduction

 Several recent serendipitous discoveries of pulsars illustrate the growing effectiveness of this approach.
 For example, the identification of the highly polarized ASKAP source as millisecond pulsar PSR J1431$-$6328 previously missed in the High Time Resolution Universe survey due to scattering at L-band frequencies or processing errors \citep{kaplan_19}.
 Similarly, MeerKAT observations during the 2020 Saturn-Jupiter conjunction serendipitously discovered the strongly scintillating PSR J2009$-$2026 \citep{smirnov_24}.
-Other examples include the discovery of a pulsar J0523$-$7125 in the Large Magellanic Clouds \citep{wang_22}, discovery of a young pulsar PSR J1032$-$5804 through its circular polarization, despite its high dispersion measure (800 pc cm$^{-3}$) and rotation measure \citep{wang_24}, candidate redback pulsar binary 4FGL J1646.5$-$4406 \citep{zic_24}, and a highly scattered PSR J1631$-$4722 associated with supernova remnant G336.7$+$0.5 and identified as an compact source (RACS J163159.8--472157) with tail-like emission in the Rapid ASKAP Continuum Survey \citep{mcconnell_20}, with pulsations discovered by \cite{ahmad_25}.
-Most recently, a new RRAT \citep{mcsweeney_25} and four eclipsing MSPs (Petrou et. al., accepted) have been discovered using image based searches.
+Other examples include the discovery of a pulsar J0523$-$7125 in the Large Magellanic Cloud \citep{wang_22}, discovery of a young pulsar PSR J1032$-$5804 through its circular polarization, despite its high dispersion measure (800 pc cm$^{-3}$) and rotation measure \citep{wang_24}, candidate redback pulsar binary 4FGL J1646.5$-$4406 \citep{zic_24}, and a highly scattered PSR J1631$-$4722 associated with supernova remnant G336.7$+$0.5 and identified as a compact source (RACS J163159.8--472157) with tail-like emission in the Rapid ASKAP Continuum Survey \citep{mcconnell_20}, with pulsations discovered by \cite{ahmad_25}.
+Most recently, a new RRAT \citep{mcsweeney_25} and five eclipsing MSPs \citep{2025PASA...42..139P,2025arXiv251209339P} have been discovered using image-based searches.

 These discoveries highlight three critical advantages of continuum imaging: (1) immunity to scattering effects that can limit time-domain searches, (2) sensitivity to polarization properties that serve as unique pulsar fingerprints, and (3) ability to identify pulsars in complex environments like supernova remnants.
 Statistical analyses now suggest that image-based methods may uncover pulsar populations complementary to those found via periodicity searches \citep{frail_24}.
-The growing sample of these highly scattered and young pulsars demonstrates that image based searches will be essential for a complete census of the Galactic pulsar population.
+The growing sample of these highly scattered and young pulsars demonstrates that image-based searches will be essential for a complete census of the Galactic pulsar population.
 Future surveys with the SKA and its precursors are expected to increase the yield of image-discovered pulsars by an order of magnitude, especially in the challenging Galactic plane region where traditional searches are least effective \citep{dai_18}.